Do Go On - 425 - The WWI Christmas Truce

 It's beautiful.

 Football's harmonica's books were all sent in bulk.
-The Konamore brand offered cigarettes

-with a regimental crest embossed
+The Connemore brand offered cigarettes with a regimental crest embossed

 for the ultimate personal touch for absent sweethearts.

-Say that's what a wall was good for
+See, that's what war was good for.

-The cigarette business
+The cigarette business.

-to being a coward at home.
+With the white feather in your pocket for being a coward at home.

 Some even got to go home for Christmas.

-Christmas leave for soldiers was an uncommon stroke of luck,
+Christmas leave for soldiers was an uncommon stroke of luck.

-and in some cases it was determined by drawing lots.
+and in some cases it was determined by drawing lots

-Soldiers were relatively well looked after on the journey home
+soldiers were relatively well looked after

-Delays in the post meant that some families did not get the warning
+delays in the post meant that some families

-of their loved ones arrival until they appeared at the door on Christmas Day.
-Amazing that bit.
+until they appeared at the door on Christmas Day

 I've got a new son now.

-That's, I've never really thought about it like that, but that's great.
+I've never really thought about it like that, but that's great.

-All bad things also must come to an end.
+All bad things also must come forward.

 Yeah.